Prince William, Kate Middleton's Kids Make Sweet Cards for 'Granny' Diana

 Amid a challenging week for the royal family, Prince William and Kate Middleton are focusing on family.

-The Duke and Duchess of Kensington’s official Twitter account shared a sweet message for the public on Sunday, March 14, which is Mother’s Day in the United Kingdom.
-The note featured a nod to all who are without their moms this year and cards their children, Prince George, 7, Princess Charlotte, 5, and Prince Louis, 2, hand-made for the late Princess Diana.
+The Duke and Duchess of Kensington’s official Twitter account shared a sweet message on Sunday, March 14, which is Mother’s Day in the United Kingdom.
+The note featured a nod to all who are without their moms this year and featured cards their children, Prince George, 7, Princess Charlotte, 5, and Prince Louis, 2, handmade for William’s mother, the late Princess Diana.

 “This year Mother’s Day will be different once again,” read the message from William, 38, and Kate, 39.
 “Many of us will be apart from our loved ones, but looking forward to a time in the not too distant future when we can give our mother a hug again.”